 If your blood sugar level is too low, your body produces glucagon to raise your sugar levels back to normal.

-What causes your blood sugar levels to rise?
+What causes high blood sugar levels?

-Your blood sugar levels can increase for various reasons, including:
+If you have diabetes, your blood sugar levels can increase for various reasons, including:

 - eating a carbohydrate-rich meal